bartlomiejremlein/8-week-sql-challenge/1-dannys-diner/Answers/README.md

 | A           | curry        | 2021-01-07 |
 | B           | sushi        | 2021-01-04 |
 | C           | ramen        | 2021-01-01 |
-___

-4. What is the most purchased item on the menu and how many times was it purchased by all customers?
+**4. What is the most purchased item on the menu and how many times was it purchased by all customers?**

 ```sql
 SELECT